techdrag0n/clBitCrack/README.md

 Open the Visual Studio solution.

 Build the `clKeyFinder` project for an OpenCL build.

-Build the `cuKeyFinder` project for a CUDA build.

 Note: By default the NVIDIA OpenCL headers are used.
 You can set the header and library path for OpenCL in the `BitCrack.props` property sheet.